Care of silk christening gowns and romper suits

-Now that you have purchased your beautiful silk Christening Gown or Romper Suit from Honfleur, you will want to ensure that it is preserved in the best possible condition; treasured as an heirloom to be worn by future generations of your family – your descendants and those of your baby, as well as by other babies in the current generation.
+Christening gown care – now that you have purchased your beautiful silk Christening Gown or Romper Suit from Honfleur, you will want to ensure that you preserve it in the best possible condition; treasured as an heirloom to be worn by future generations of your family – your descendants and those of your baby, as well as by other babies in the current generation.

-Silk is a natural fibre and the slight irregularities in the weave, texture and colour of the fabric are part of its charm and should not be considered defects.
+Silk is a natural fibre and the slight irregularities in the weave, texture and colour of the fabric are part of its charm and you should not consider these to be defects.

 If looked after carefully, this beautiful garment will become part of your family tradition for centuries to come.

-To prolong the beauty of your baby’s silk gown, certain precautions need to be taken in the care and storage of the garment, in order to minimise deterioration and to preserve the fabric in the best possible condition.
+To prolong the beauty of your baby’s silk gown, you need to take certain precautions in the care and storage of the garment, in order to minimise deterioration and to preserve the fabric in the best possible condition.

-After wearing, the garment should be cleaned as soon as possible, ideally within several weeks at the most.
+Christening gown care – after wearing, you should have the garment cleaned as soon as possible, ideally within several weeks at the most.
 The longer marks remain in the silk, the more difficult it will become to remove them effectively.

 Remember that stains which are initially invisible may discolour and even damage the fabric over the years.